james65535/h2k-Sessions/Coding/coding-week3.md

 # Working on Development Projects with Others

-Working on complicated actions such as software development gopher shaving usually nescissitates a certain level of cooperation amongst the people involved.
+Working on complicated actions such as software development and gopher shaving usually necessitates a certain level of cooperation amongst the people involved.
 A good way to cooperate is to set and manage expectations, nobody likes unexpected occurences, especially while de-hairing a small rodent.

 This week's tutorial will work through how to track the progress of a development project and also how to automate laborious tasks in order to speed up process for releasing stable software.

+We'll leave the gophers for another time...

+## A Note on Agile

+Agile is a culture based upon certain values, much in the same way that DevOps is a cultural movement.
+Its not possible to have a Agile/DevOps team, or buy an Agile/DevOps tool, or even be Agile/DevOps certified.
+However, you can create processes which embody the values of these cultures and automate them using tools where the action of doing so provides value.
+The following Twelve Principles are from the Agile Manifesto and will give a reasonable overview of the cultural values.
+Note, principles listed here in compressed form:

+- Satisfy the customer early and continuously

+- Welcome changing requirements

+- Deliver working software frequently

+- Business people and developers must work together daily

+- Give developers the environment and support they need

+- The most efficient communication is face-to-face conversation

+- Working software is the primary measure of progress

+- Project members should be able to maintain a constant pace indefinitely

+- Continuous attention to technical excellence and good design enhances agility

+- Simplicity is essential

+- The best architectures, requirements, and designs emerge from self-organizing teams.

+- At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 ## Using Sprints to Manage Development Projects

-A sprint is an block of time used to work on a project.
+Scrum, and a number of other development processes, work in an interative, timeboxed fashion.
+A sprint is a block of time used to work on a project.
 A sprint will have a defined set of issues (a piece of work) to be done within this time.
 Issues may contain the following info:

 - The name of the issue
 - Issue priority according to project/product owner or stakeholders